Is Guanajuato the prettiest city in Mexico? Read on to find out!

 This huge covered market building was originally built to be a train station for a railway system that never materialised, and has been the city’s major food and souvenir hub since 1910.
 One of the coolest things about the Mercado Hidalgo is the iron clock tower perched on top, which was created by Alexandre Gustave Eiffel, the engineer who designed THAT Parisian tower.

 A chaotic mess of market stalls and mini restaurants, the Mercado Hidalgo is a great place to find cheap, authentic Mexican food or stock up on souvenirs and gifts.
+When you’re in Guanajuato, it’s somewhere you just have to see for yourself.

 So is Guanajuato the Prettiest City in Mexico?

 If these attractions haven’t convinced you that Guanajuato could very well be the prettiest city in Mexico, here are a few more pictures from around the city centre.
-One of the best ways to see the city is simply to wander the streets.
+One of the best ways to see Guanajuato is simply to wander the streets.
 I definitely recommend taking the most convoluted route between attractions.
 In a pretty city like this, the straight path is never the best one to take.

 Nearby Attraction: La Valenciana Silver Mine

 Guanajuato wouldn’t be the city it is today without the wealth it gained from the La Valenciana Silver Mine.
 For several centuries, the mine produced huge amounts of silver, about 30% of the world’s total silver production at the time.
-The history of mining in the region is one of the reasons Guanajuato is listed as a UNESCO World Heritage Site (which you know I love).
+The history of mining in the region is one of the reasons Guanajuato is listed as a UNESCO World Heritage Site (which you know I love to see).

 Practical Information